chanced/schemable-svelte/README.md

 # schemable-svelte

-Svelte action that sets the class of an element based reactively on the media feature `prefers-color-scheme` or a provided preference.
+Svelte action which sets the class of an element based, reactively, on either the media feature `prefers-color-scheme` or a provided preference.

 -   No dependencies beyond svelte